Samuel Silvera: Early life

-Born in London, UK, Silvera grew up and started his football career in Australia.
+Born in London, Silvera grew up and started his soccer career in Australia.
 He is of Jamaican descent through his father.
+He holds dual citizenship with Australia and the United Kingdom.

-Career
+Club career

 Western Sydney Wanderers (NPL)

 In 2017 while competing in the U20s NPL NSW 2 for Western Sydney Wanderers, Silvera was honoured as the Wanderers U20 Player of the Year.

 Central Coast Mariners

-After being released by the Wanderers at the end of the 2018/19 season, Silvera was signed by the Central Coast Mariners on a one-year scholarship on 21 June 2019 after an initial trial period with the club.
+Silvera left the Wanderers at the end of the 2018/19 season to take up a one-year scholarship from the TAG Foundation with the Central Coast Mariners after an initial trial period with the club.
 On 31 July 2019, Silvera made his professional debut in a Round of 32 FFA Cup clash against Maitland, playing the full 90 minutes and providing an assist for Michael McGlinchey's second goal.
 He scored his first professional goal in Central Coast's 2–2 draw with Brisbane Roar in the Round of 16 of the FFA Cup on 28 August 2019, scoring their second goal as they went on to win the game 4–2 on penalties.
 Following an encouraging pre-season, Silvera agreed to a new three-year deal with the Mariners, tying him to the club until 2022.
 He went on trial with Los Angeles FC of Major League Soccer at the start of the 2020 season.

 Paços de Ferreira

 On 4 September 2020, Silvera signed for Primeira Liga club Paços de Ferreira for an undisclosed fee.
-Soon after signing, Silvera was loaned to LigaPro side Casa Pia ahead of the 2020-21 season.
-Silvera played 4 games at Casa Pia, before then joining Sanjoanense on loan in February 2021 to complete that season.
+Soon after signing, Silvera was loaned to LigaPro side Casa Pia ahead of the 2020–21 season.
+Silvera played four games at Casa Pia, before then joining Sanjoanense on loan in February 2021 to complete that season.

-Ahead of the 2021-22 season, Silvera joined the Newcastle Jets on loan.
+Ahead of the 2021–22 season, Silvera joined the Newcastle Jets on loan.
 His decision to sign for Newcastle was a controversial one, given the deep and long-standing rivalry with his former club, Central Coast Mariners.
 Silvera made 21 appearances for Newcastle during his season-long loan, scoring 1 goal.

 Return to Central Coast Mariners (second stint)

-After controversially spending the previous season on loan with bitter rivals Newcastle, Silvera returned to the Central Coast Mariners for the 2022-23 season on a 3 year contract.
+After controversially spending the previous season on loan with bitter rivals Newcastle, Silvera returned to the Central Coast Mariners for the 2022–23 season on a three-year contract.
 Silvera scored in his first game back for the club against Wellington Phoenix.
+Silvera was part of the A-League Men Championship winning team for the Mariners in his first season back at the club, scoring one of six Mariners goals in the Grand Final and setting up another with a trivela.